mubeenk-git/mubeenk-git/README.md

 - 👋 Hi, I’m Mubeen Khan
-- 👀 I’m interested in Web Development, Web Designing, Machine Learning and Cybersecurity.
+- 🌱 I’m currently a Front-end Developer.
-- 🌱 I’m currently learning Web Designing and Web Development.
+- 👀 I’m interested in Web Development, Machine Learning and Cybersecurity.
 - 💞️ I’m looking to collaborate on Open Source projects.
 - 📫 You can drop me an email : mubeenk710@gmail.com